 Port of Gladstone

 The Port of Gladstone is Queensland's largest multi-commodity port.
 It is equipped to receive nuclear-powered warships and is one of the world's top four coal exporting ports.
 The export of coal and liquefied natural gas (LNG) have prompted expansion plans, which include the development of LNG plants on Curtis Island and the expansion or relocation of existing general cargo berths, coal terminals and alumina refinery berths.
-These developments will increase movement within the port boundaries and it is expected that up to 2300 ships per year will be transiting the port by 2015.

 Port of Townsville